Strike Hard Against Crime Campaign (1983)

 The 1983 "Strike Hard" Anti-crime Campaign (严厉打击刑事犯罪活动 (Yánlì dǎjí xíngshì fànzuì huódòng)), or "Stern Blow" Anti-crime Campaign of 1983, was an anti-crime campaign initiated by former Paramount Leader of China, Deng Xiaoping.
 Beginning in September 1983, the campaign lasted for three years and five months, and was launched largely as a result of the nationwide worsening of public safety due to the breakdown of social order and the public security system following the Cultural Revolution.
-During this time, crimes like rape, murder, robbery, and arson occurred en-masse, and even cannibalism took place in some parts of China.
+During this time, crimes like rape, murder, robbery, and arson occurred en masse.

-During the "three battles" of the "Strike Hard" campaign, some 197,000 criminal groups were targeted, 1.772 million people were arrested and 1.747 million people were prosecuted with an estimated 30,000 sentenced to death.
+During the "three battles" of the "Strike Hard" campaign, some 197,000 criminal groups were targeted, 1.77 million people were arrested and 1.74 million people were prosecuted with an estimated 30,000 sentenced to death.
 Although visible improvements in public safety followed, controversies arose as to whether the punishments were too harsh, and whether the legal processes of many cases were complete and rigorous.